 Eligibility for the Application

 Each proposal to be eligible for a SBE should have one main applicant and may have one or more partner applicant both based in Nepal.
 The main applicant will be the Principal Investigator who will be responsible for the execution of overall project, including its technical and administrative coordination as well as timely submission of technical and financial project reports.
 The project may have more than one individual or institutional partner.
-The specific eligibility criteria for PI and partner institution are as follows
+The specific eligibility criteria for PI and partner institution are as follows:

 For Principal Investigator/s (PIs):